-In our previous blog we looked at identifying hair loss and some initial considerations to make.
-In this blog we focus our attention to achieving a hair loss diagnosis in women.
+In our previous blog, we looked at identifying hair loss and some initial considerations to make.
+In this blog, we focus our attention to achieving a hair loss diagnosis in women.

 Establishing the correct cause of hair loss is important as this will determine which treatment options are available.
 Hair loss can occur as an isolated health problem or may occur as a symptom of an underlying medical condition.
 Answering the following questions can help differentiate the two:

 Answering yes to any of these questions could warrant a visit to the general practitioner where further investigations and blood tests may be performed to reach a diagnosis.
-Resolving any underlying health problems or stopping medication may actually be enough to reverse the hair loss process.
+Resolving any underlying health problems or stopping the medication may actually be enough to reverse the hair loss process.

 Common medical conditions associated with hair loss in women include: